tower120/any_vec/Readme.md

 #### N.B.

 *Currently, minimum rust version is 1.61.
 This is to simplify implementation.
-If you need `any_vec` to work on lower rust version - please fell free to make an issue.*
+If you need `any_vec` to work on lower rust version - please feel free to make an issue.*

 # Known alternatives